freerangeeggs/study-notes/AZ-900/cloud-concepts.md

 ### Consumption-based model

 You pay for what you use, after you have used it.
 No different to paying for power or water.
-Azure has a "Pay-as-you-go" plan, which is precicely that.
+Azure has a "Pay-as-you-go" plan, which is precisely that.

 ## Describe the differences between Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS)